Yes, you can home educate special needs children, and they may be far better off learning at home

 New Zealand’s education system can be lacking when it comes to the extra needs of these “outside the box” students – especially for those who may look almost “normal” (whatever that is) yet are very different in the way they learn.
-Mainstream teachers are left to deal as best they can with such a wide range of difficulties in up to a third of the children in their sometimes overcrowded classrooms.
+Mainstream teachers are left to deal as best they can with such a wide range of difficulties in a large number of children in their sometimes overcrowded classrooms.
 It is not fair on the children and definitely not easy for the teachers.

-It can certainly help to home educate – there are others home educating due to various circumstances, some who may have children similar in experiences and disposition to your own.
-We (in the Designer_Kids yahoo group) are all unique and accepting of others.
+It certainly can help to home educate – there are others home educating due to various circumstances, some who may have children similar in experiences and disposition to your own.

 Is home education an option for families with children with ‘special needs’?

 Disability is such a wide-ranging term, from children who just need a different type of teaching style, to children with major learning and life issues.
 Sometimes school just does not suit our children.
 Parents choose to home educate their children for such a myriad of reasons and having a disability can be one of those reasons.

 ‘Home Schooling Children with Special Needs’— Sharon C. Hensley ISBN 1-55857-010-4.

 This is a very realistic and supportive view of the challenges faced.

 Is funding available for families with special needs’ children?

 Funding available to children in the school system is also available for children at home if they are enrolled with Te Kura (The Correspondence School).
 Even though your child is at home, they are still officially enrolled in a school (Te Kura) and so are entitled to all funding available to other school-going children.